LeikRad/CSLP/README.md

 ```

 This will encode the numbers in the following range -50, 50 (inclusive) and write them to the encoded.bin file.
 After that, it will read the encoded.bin file and decode the numbers, writing them to the terminal.

+### Deliverable 4 and 5 Results

+The results can be found in the results.txt for the intra-encoder and the results-hybrid for the hybrid-encoder.

+If you wish to reproduce these files run IntraEncodeBatch.out HybridEncoderBatch.out.